 If you have been bitten by a dog or other animal and wish to claim damages in a personal injury suit, contact an experienced attorney as soon as possible.
 Though the state of Hawai‘i has a two (2) year Statute of Limitations, begin building your case as soon as possible.
-An experienced attorney like Dennis Potts can assist you in compiling the necessary medical documents and other paperwork to substantiate your case.
+Our experienced attorneys at Potts & Potts can assist you in compiling the necessary medical documents and other paperwork to substantiate your case.

-To explore your options for filing a personal injury suit, contact Attorney Dennis Potts.
-Based out of Honolulu, he serves people throughout the whole state of Hawai‘i.
-He has over 40 years of trial experience in personal injury cases and will represent your case aggressively.
-For more information, contact Dennis Potts today at (808) 537-4575.
+To explore your options for filing a personal injury suit, contact our attorneys at Potts & Potts.
+Based out of Honolulu, we serve people throughout the whole state of Hawai‘i.
+We have over 40 years of trial experience in personal injury cases and will represent your case aggressively.
+For more information, contact Potts & Potts today at (808) 537-4575.